Complete Jewish Bible (CJB)

 How are Hebrew book names written?

 The names of the books of the Tanach are written with their original Hebrew pronunciation, with the Anglicized versions of the book names in parentheses.
 For instance, B'resheet (Genesis), Sh'mot (Exodus), Tehillim (Psalms), and Mishlei (Proverbs).
+If you're unsure how to pronounce these terms or don't understand their meanings but you'd like to learn, do Lesson 16 of Hebrew Quest here.

 When the books of the New Testament are named after someone with a Hebrew name - for instance, Mattityahu, Ya'akov, or Y'hudah - they're written with the original Hebrew pronunciation of that name.
 Otherwise they're generally written with their traditional designations - for instance, Romans or Philemon.
 Exceptions to this generality include Hebrews, which is "Messianic Jews", and also to a lesser degree Acts and Revelation, which are "the Acts of the Emissaries" and "the Revelation of Yeshua the Messiah", respectively.